 - Irritable bowel syndrome.
 This chronic condition can cause cramping, constipation and diarrhea.

 - Sensitivity to food additives.
 For example, sulfites used to preserve dried fruit, canned goods and wine can trigger asthma attacks in people who are sensitive to food additives.

-- Celiac disease.
+This chronic digestive condition is triggered by eating gluten, a protein found in wheat and other grains.
 Celiac disease has some features of a true food allergy because it involves the immune system.
 Symptoms often include gastrointestinal issues as well as those unrelated to the digestive system, such as joint pain and headaches.
 However, people with celiac disease are not at risk of anaphylaxis.
-This chronic digestive condition is triggered by eating gluten, a protein found in wheat and other grains.

 If you have a reaction after eating a particular food, see your doctor to determine whether you have a food intolerance or a food allergy.